ksdfg/Hermes/README.md

   which will be replaced by the name in the CSV.

 - Wait for the QR to load on the screen.
-Once it loads, scan the QR from your ohone.
+Once it loads, scan the QR from your phone.
 The application will wait till you're logged in, and then start sending the messages in the background.